 To illustrate how each method of (Rake, Yake, Keybert, and Textrank) works, I’ll use the abstract of my published scientific article with the keywords specified by theme, and I will test each of the existing methods and check which ones return keywords that are closer to the words set by the author.
 Knowing that in such tasks of extracting keywords, there are so-called explicit keywords, which appear explicitly in the text, and implicit ones, which the author mentions as keywords without appearing explicitly in the text, but rather relating to the field.

-In the example shown in the image we have the text title and article abstract, and the standard keywords (defined by the author in the original article) are marked in yellow.
-Note that the word “machine learning” is not explicit and is not found in the abstract.
+In the example shown in the image, we have the text title and article abstract, with the standard keywords defined by the author in the original article marked in yellow.
+Note that the word “machine learning” does not appear explicitly in the abstract.
 Of course, we can adopt the full text of the article, but here for the sake of simplicity, we limited ourselves only to the abstract.

 The title is usually combined with the provided text as the title contains valuable information and reflects the content of the article in a nutshell.
 Thus, we will combine the text and the title simply with a plus sign between the two variables text and title: